YGTUT

-Kevin Adams, Jr. (born December 19, 1991), better known by his stage name YGTUT (or simply, TUT), is an American rapper, singer and record producer.
+Kevin Lebron Adams, Jr. (born December 19, 1991), better known by his stage name YGTUT (or simply, TUT), is an American rapper, singer and record producer.
 He first gained recognition and acclaim after the release of his 2015 mixtape, Preacher's Son.
 He is signed to Same Plate Entertainment and Sony Music.
-He is also a founding member of the Chattanooga art collective, TheHouse.
+He is a founding member of the Chattanooga, Tennessee-based hip-hop collective TheHouse, which he formed with rappers Isaiah Rashad, Michael Da Vinci (MikeyD), Chris P, and Brian Brown.

 Early life and education

 Kevin Adams Jr. was born and raised in Chattanooga, Tennessee.
 His father is a Baptist preacher and his mother a gospel singer.
 Adams grew up attending church and would often play the organ or drums after service.
 He first started rapping when he was 13 or 14 after his father brought him to a studio.
 In around 2010, he began attending Middle Tennessee State University.
 While there, he met fellow recording artist, Isaiah Rashad, and the two formed an artist collective called "TheHouse".
 Both artists ended up dropping out and moving back to Chattanooga to focus on music full time.